 3. BAKE THE BISCUITS

-Bake in the preheated oven for 15-20 minutes or until golden brown.
-Let them sit on the baking sheet for 1 minute and then transfer to a cooling rack to let them cool down completely
+Bake in the preheated oven for 30 minutes at 325 F (165 C).
+Bake them at a lower temperature for a longer time make them crunchier.
+Let them sit on the baking sheet for 5 minutes and then transfer to a cooling rack to let them cool down completely

 HOW TO STORE HUP TOH SOH